Skip to main content

 Program or service What it helps with Who may qualify Where to apply Reality check

-SHIP Medicare counseling Medicare choices, drug plans, bills, appeals, and possible savings programs Medicare beneficiaries and caregivers Call 1-800-252-8966 and ask for SHIP Do not wait until the last week of Medicare open enrollment.
+SHIP Medicare counseling Medicare choices, drug plans, bills, appeals, and possible savings programs Medicare beneficiaries and caregivers Call 1-800-252-8966 and ask for SHIP Do not wait until the last week of open enrollment.

 How to start without wasting time